Particular/docs.particular.net/nservicebus/serialization/newtonsoft.md

 ## But doesn't the NServiceBus core use Json.net

 The core of [NServiceBus uses Json.net](json.md).
 However it is ILMerged where this library has a standard dll and nuget dependency.
-While ILMerging reduces versioning issues in the core it does cause several restrictions
+While ILMerging reduces versioning issues in the core it does cause several restrictions:

- * Cant use a different version of Json.net
+ * Can't use a different version of Json.net
- * Cant use Json.net attributes
+ * Can't use Json.net attributes
- * Cant customize the Json.net serialization behaviors.
+ * Can't customize the Json.net serialization behaviors.

 These restrictions do no apply to this serializer.